 Getting over an addictive or compulsive habit like porn usage is not that easy.
 Porn users can be painfully aware of all the reasons they should stop, but they frequently can’t do it on their own.
 If they could just stop, they probably would have already done it a long time ago.

 According to a 2014 study by German researchers Simone Kühn and Jürgen Gallinat, their findings suggested that heavy porn consumption is linked with less grey matter in the brain.
 This isn’t great news because the grey matter is what’s used to make decisions.
-That means the more someone uses porn, the less capacity they have to make fully thought through decisions—including the decision to quit.
+That means the more someone consumes porn, the less capacity they might have to make fully think through decisions—including the decision to quit.

 The phrase, “once an addict, always an addict” is not helpful when encouraging someone who is trying to give up a serious porn habit.
 While it is true that people may struggle with porn for a continued period of time, telling them that they’re never going to get better just destroys their hope.

-Once again, it’s really not that simple.
+Once again, it’s really not that simple or black and white.
 For a lot of people who get deeply hooked to porn, they were exposed when they were too young to fully understand what they were seeing, but felt compelled by it anyway.
 Just because it was easy for you to give up, does not mean that it will be easy for someone else to do so.